Shooooooonak/PS-1/README.md

 your directory to the linked file (Sentiment) and slap the command “python runner.py” in the terminal and watch how it does its thing.

-If the user is happy it will return the image of a smiling face which will be shown to the user .
+If the predicted sentiment returns positive, the program will return the image of a smiling face.
-The program uses opencv-python .
-If there is no image it will show none .
-We can also add the time after which we want the image to disappear using the wait key .
+The program uses the OpenCV Python library.
+If the predicted sentiment is negative, then we get an image of a robot frowning.
+We can also add the time after which we want the image to disappear using the wait key.
 But here we have added a function such that the image disappears when we press ‘q’.

 ![image](https://github.com/Shooooooonak/PS-1/assets/137979966/b251f10c-a169-4728-8c8f-c0feca31fe91)